bookshelfdave/gravy/README.md

 .foo.bar.*           // returns baz and z
-.gold, .foo.bar.baz  // return multiple values from one query (comma sep) .foo.bar.baz         // returns value of baz
+.gold, .foo.bar.baz  // return multiple values from one query (comma sep) .foo.bar.baz         // returns value of baz .foo.$keys           // use a $ prefix so users can store a "keys" or "values" key .foo.$values
+.foo.$count          // keys + values bolth have the same count, no?
+.foo.$type           // return the CRDT type
 .foo.bar?            // does foo contain the key bar?
 .* return everything
 ```